 These conditions can be prevented if the symptoms are spotted at an early stage, or measures are put in place for workers to remain safe when they have no choice but to work in cold conditions.

 The fact is, anyone working in a cold environment may be at risk, especially those that are working outdoors for extended periods.
 For example, snow and ice clean up crews will be out in the early hours to clear up the roads to make them safe for the public.

-Construction workers might also be spending a long time working in cold, wet conditions and if they’re dealing with metal as part of their job, then they are only increasing their risk of developing the cold-induced condition as it can be encountered in these types of work environment.
+Construction workers might be spending a long time working in cold, wet or windy conditions.
+If they are dealing with metal as part of their job, they are only increasing their risk of developing the cold-induced condition as it can be encountered in these types of work environment.

 Those that are on certain medication are also more likely to suffer, and are advised to check with their doctor, nurse or pharmacy to see if any medicines they take might affect them from working in cold environments.
 While being older or in poor physical condition with an unbalanced diet also puts you at a much greater risk.

 What are the treatments?

-To begin with, working practices should be put into place for everyone on site, such as drinking habits.
+To begin with, working practices should be put into place for everyone on site.
 It should be enforced that everyone frequently drinks warm liquids, but avoids caffeine and alcohol as it is easy to become dehydrated in cold weather.

-A buddy system is also beneficial, as working in pairs allows two workers to keep an eye on each other and look out for the symptoms, which means regular training should also be enforced so workers have knowledge about cold-induced injuries and illnesses, as victims of hypothermia, for example, won’t be able to recognise symptoms.
+A buddy system is also beneficial, as working in pairs allows two workers to keep an eye on each other and look out for the symptoms, which means regular training should also be enforced so workers have knowledge about cold-induced injuries and illnesses, as victims of hypothermia, for example, will not be able to recognise their own symptoms.